 He continued to operate the milk bar with the help of Mrs Radford until early 1987 when it closed.
-Various tenants have since occupied each shop.
+Various tenants since occupied each shop.

-Over the years, Roy was involved in many voluntary organisations in The Basin making him one of the towns "Distinguished Residents".
-His profile is detailed on page 150.
+Roy was involved in many voluntary organisations in The Basin making him one of the towns "Distinguished Residents".
+His profile is detailed on page 166.